Providing Parental Leave Pay

 If your business is providing Parental Leave Pay, we’ll always give you the funds first.

-We’ll send you a letter to tell you how long you will need to provide Parental Leave Pay funds to your employee.
+We’ll send you a letter to tell you how long you’ll need to provide Parental Leave Pay funds to your employee, and when we’ll send the first funding amount to you.

 Getting the funds

 You don’t have to provide Parental Leave Pay before you get the funds from us.
-We’ll transfer funds into your nominated business bank account before your employee’s usual pay cycle cut off.
+We’ll transfer the funds into your nominated business bank account before your employee’s usual pay cycle cut off.
+Normally this is 7 days before.
+You don’t need to open a separate business bank account to get Parental Leave Pay funds.

-You’ll get the funds in instalments, either fortnightly or 6-weekly.
-We’ll send you a payment advice every time we deposit funds into your account.
-You are only required to pay the funds up until the current pay period in which you receive them, including any arrears.
+You’ll get the funds in instalments, either fortnightly or every 6 weeks.
+We’ll send you a payment advice each time we deposit funds into your account.
+You only have to pay out these funds for the current pay period in which you receive them, including any arrears.
 Future payments should not be paid until the relevant pay cycle.
-You’ll be able to change the business bank account details online using Business Hub.

-If you haven’t received enough funds to provide for your employee’s next payment, call the National Business Gateway on 131 158.
+If you haven’t received enough funds to provide for your employee’s next payment, call us on the Paid Parental Leave scheme for employers line.

 Making payments to employees

 You must provide Parental Leave Pay to your employee according to their normal pay cycle.
-For example, if you usually pay them fortnightly in arrears, you must provide their Parental Leave Pay fortnightly in arrears.
-You can’t provide it in one lump sum and your employee can’t take it at half pay.
+For example, if you usually pay them fortnightly in arrears, you must provide their Parental Leave Pay fortnightly after the work period ends.
+You can’t provide payments in one lump sum and your employee can’t choose to take it at half pay.
 If we pay you any arrears, you can either:

 • provide these to your employee in a lump sum

-• pay them according to their normal pay cycle for any periods in the future.
+• pay them according to their normal pay cycle for any future periods.

 How long you must pay your employee